VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 Jan.
 23, 2015: VCU 63, Saint Louis 61

 VCU was ranked No. 16 in the AP Top 25 heading into this matchup.
-And the visiting Rams staved off Saint Louis thanks to a game-winning basket by Graham with 0.8 seconds to play after the Billikens’ Ash Yacoubou tied it on a free throw with 7.3 seconds remaining.
+The visiting Rams staved off Saint Louis thanks to a game-winning basket by Graham with 0.8 seconds to play after the Billikens’ Ash Yacoubou tied it on a free throw with 7.3 seconds remaining.

 The Rams won their lone A-10 tournament title that March.